tonglam/smart_home-rpi/README.md

 ## Deployment (as a Service)

-- See [DEPLOYMENT.md](DEPLOYMENT.md) for running this app as a systemd service on Raspberry Pi OS.
-- The service will auto-start on boot and auto-restart on crash.
+- For auto-start and crash recovery on Raspberry Pi OS, see [DEPLOYMENT.md](DEPLOYMENT.md) to set up as a systemd service.

 ## Testing